 Senior Program Officer - Environment; Housing; Transportation

 As senior program officer at Rose Community Foundation, Therese Ellery directs the Aging program area, which supports older adults in the seven-county Greater Denver area.

 Ms. Ellery is a member of the American Society on Aging.
-She served on the national board of Grantmakers in Aging (GIA) for several years and chaired its Membership Committee.
-She has also served on GIA’s Conference Planning, and Program Development Committees.
+She served on the national board of Grantmakers in Aging (GIA), chaired its Membership Committee and served on GIA’s Conference Planning, and Program Development Committees.
 She currently participates on GIA’s Diversity Committee.
 Ms. Ellery has been involved with the Douglas County Senior Services Council, the Retired Senior Volunteer Program Advisory Council, and is a founding member of the Douglas County Colorado TRIAD.
-In addition, she participated in a 2003 meeting on the National Agenda for the Environment and the Aging through the U.S. Environmental Protection Agency’s Aging Initiative, and AARP’s 2004 Mobility Forum to develop an agenda to enhance mobility options for people aged 50 and over.
+She participated in a 2003 meeting on the National Agenda for the Environment and the Aging through the U.S. Environmental Protection Agency’s Aging Initiative, and AARP’s 2004 Mobility Forum to develop an agenda to enhance mobility options for people aged 50 and over.
 In 2005, Ms. Ellery was invited to participate as an observer at the White House Conference on Aging.
 In participation with Colorado Association of Funders, she is a founding member of the Colorado Aging Dialogue.
 She is a recipient of the Girl Scouts Colorado 2018 Women of Distinction Award.